Junior Year

 -

 Find out about and attend any scheduled college fairs held in your school or in the community.
-[COVID 19 Impact: Most college fairs are now virtual]

 -